Boys Summer Camp Jacksonville, FL

 June 19 @ 9:00 pm - July 18 @ 12:00 pm

-Are you one of those parents who sigh with relief when your child or adolescent leaves for your typical summer camp?
+Are you one of those parents who sigh with relief when your child or adolescent leaves for your typical Jacksonville, FL summer camp?
 Do you wait with trepidation for the day your child returns home, knowing he or she will bring chaos back into the household?
 Do you hope against hope that your child will return with a better, more positive attitude?

-If you answered yes to any of these questions, your child might greatly benefit from a Behavior Summer Program as an alternative to traditional summer camp.
+If you answered yes to any of these questions, your child might greatly benefit from a Behavior Summer Program as an alternative to traditional boys summer camp.
 The Farm emphasizes responsibility, self-examination, and the learning of positive skills to help a troubled or behaviorally challenged child better perform in school and with peers and family members.
 Positive peer pressure replaces the negative pressure children experience at school.
 The structured, highly supervised environment enables children to safely explore their issues and build self-confidence.

-How do these programs differ from traditional summer camps?
+How do these programs differ from traditional summer in camps Jacksonville, FL?

 Smaller size: Generally the ratio of kids to field instructors is very low.
 This enables instructors to work one-on-one with the children, or in very small groups.

 Greater supervision: Troubled teens thrive in these highly structured environments.
 They are not tempted by the bad behavior of their peers, because all behaviors are closely monitored to keep kids on the right track.
 You won’t have to worry about your child learning “new tricks” at our Behavior Camp.
 At traditional summer camps your child may have access to things you may not approve of because they simply do not have the staff-to-camper ratio that enables them to closely monitor all behavior.